-The second half of the core is retained for future reference, except in the case when a duplicate sample is collected for "quality assurance and quality control" (QA/QC) purposes.
+The second half of the core is retained for future reference, except in the case when a duplicate sample is collected for QA/QC purposes.
 In that case, the duplicate sample is collected as a sawn, quartered-core sample taken from the second half of the retained sample, and only a quarter of the core remains in the core tray for that particular interval.